solidfire/solidfire-cli/README.md

 Description:

-You can use the RemoveClusterPair method to close the open connections between two paired clusters.Note: Before you remove a cluster pair, you must first remove all volume pairing to the clusters with the "RemoveVolumePair" API method.
+You can use the RemoveClusterPair method to close the open connections between two paired clusters.
+Note: Before you remove a cluster pair, you must first remove all volume pairing to the clusters with the "RemoveVolumePair" API method.

 Options: